 Esmay Lemalu-Eteuati

 Esmay is the Associate Dean – Pacific, appointed to the Division of Commerce in December 2017.
-Her role is to provide leadership and strategic advice in the Business School on all matters relating to the University’s Pacific Strategic Framework 2013–2020.
-She is based in the Dean’s Office and is currently the only Pacific staff member employed in the Business School.
+Her role is to provide leadership and strategic advice in the Business School on all matters relating to the University's Pacific Strategic Framework 2013–2020, and the latest PSF 2022–2030.
+She is based in the Divisional Office with her team of Pacific student support staff.

-Esmay is also is responsible for supporting all Pacific students in the Division, she has experience teaching as a Professional Practice Fellow at the University College of Education responsible for coordinating and teaching Pacific content.
-In 2018, she was a recipient of the Ako Aotearoa Pacific Professional Development Fund Award and is a member on the Ako Aotearoa Pacific Peoples’ Caucus.
+Esmay supports Pacific students also in the Division.
+She has been a Professional Practice Fellow at the University College of Education, responsible for coordinating and teaching Pacific content.
+In 2018, she was a recipient of the Ako Aotearoa Pacific Professional Development Fund Award and is a member of the Ako Aotearoa Pacific Peoples' Caucus Governance Board.

 Tel +64 3 470 4756